 Call Power Pro Plumbing Heating & Air

 Power Pro Plumbing Heating & Air offers fast, affordable P-trap repair and replacement for those who prefer not to attempt a DIY approach.
 Our plumbing technicians will ensure that the new P-trap is installed correctly so that you don’t have to worry about any potential problems.
-We proudly serve home and business owners in Orange County, Ontario, and through the South Bay and the Greater Los Angeles Area.
+We proudly serve home and business owners in Long Beach, Ontario, and through the South Bay and the Greater Los Angeles Area.